aws-samples/amazon-sagemaker-secure-mlops/README.md

 This section describes security controls and best practices implemented by the solution.

 ### Compute and network isolation
-+ Can all traffic be transferred over private and secure network links?
++ All network traffic is transferred over private and secure network links
-+ Can we block ingress and egress Internet access?
-+ What is the tenancy model and are segregated user-spaces available?
++ All ingress internet access is blocked for the private subnets and only allowed for NAT gateway route
++ Optionally you can block all internet egress creating a completely internet-free secure environment
++ SageMaker endpoints with the trained, validated, and approved model are hosted in dedicated staging and production accounts

 ### Authentication
-+ Is all access compliant with our corporate authentication standards?
++ All access is managed by IAM and can be compliant with your corporate authentication standards
-+ Can all user interfaces integrate with our Active Directory?
++ All user interfaces can be integrated with your Active Directory or SSO system

 ### Autorization
-+ How do we authorize access to all resources?
++ Access to any resource is disabled by default (implicit deny) and must be explicitly authorized in permission or resource policies
-+ Can we limit access to data, code and training resources by role and job function?
++ You can limit access to data, code and training resources by role and job function

 ### Data protection
-+ Can we encrypt all data in-transit and at-rest?
++ All data is encrypted in-transit and at-rest using customer-managed AWS KMS keys
-+ Does the service support encryption with Amazon KMS customer managed keys (CMK)?

 ### Artifact management
-+ How do we safely bring in public and private libraries and frameworks?
++ You can block access to public libraries and frameworks
-+ How do we securely persist and protect code and model artifacts?
++ Code and model artifacts are securely persisted in CodeCommit repositories

 ### Auditability
-+ Does the service provide end-to-end auditability?
++ The solution can provide end-to-end auditability with [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS Config](https://aws.amazon.com/config/), and [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/)
-+ Can audit trails be captured at user and file/object level?
++ Network traffic can be captured at individual network interface level

 ### Security controls

 #### Preventive
-IAM role policy which enforce usage of specific security controls.
+We use an IAM role policy which enforce usage of specific security controls.
 For example, all SageMaker workloads must be created in the VPC with specified security groups and subnets:
 ```json
 "Condition": {
   "Null": {